• Home

 You can enrol or register your child for early intervention sessions in Singapore either through the government-subsidised route (requiring a referral and SG Enable application) or directly with a private early intervention centre.
 Feel free to contact our admissions team for a proper assessment.

 Yes, early intervention in Singapore is subsidised by the government through schemes like EIPIC, which provides means-tested subsidies via ECDA and SG Enable.
-However, private centres like WINGS Therapy Center do not receive these direct subsidies.
-We offer an alternative for parents prioritising specialised early intervention programmes with minimal to no wait times.
+However, private centres like WINGS do not receive these direct subsidies.
+As a social enterprise under raiSE, we instead offer our own private subsidies for underprivileged parents who apply through our WINGS For Good initiative.

 The main difference is funding and service delivery.
 EIPIC is a public, subsidised programme that comes with lower fees but longer wait times.
 Private early intervention programmes attract higher fees but offer shorter wait lists, more flexible scheduling, and highly personalised one-on-one therapy tailored precisely to the child’s needs.